$0.68 EPS Expected for Match Group, Inc. (NASDAQ:MTCH) This Quarter

-Analysts expect Match Group, Inc. (NASDAQ:MTCH – Get Rating) to report earnings per share (EPS) of $0.68 for the current quarter, according to Zacks Investment Research.
-Nine analysts have issued estimates for Match Group’s earnings.
-The lowest EPS estimate is $0.58 and the highest is $0.81.
-Match Group reported earnings per share of $0.60 in the same quarter last year, which would indicate a positive year-over-year growth rate of 13.3%.
-The business is expected to report its next quarterly earnings results on Monday, January 1st.
+Wall Street analysts expect that Match Group, Inc. (NASDAQ:MTCH – Get Rating) will announce earnings per share (EPS) of $0.68 for the current fiscal quarter, according to Zacks Investment Research.
+Nine analysts have provided estimates for Match Group’s earnings, with the lowest EPS estimate coming in at $0.58 and the highest estimate coming in at $0.81.
+Match Group posted earnings per share of $0.60 during the same quarter last year, which would indicate a positive year-over-year growth rate of 13.3%.
+The business is scheduled to report its next quarterly earnings report on Monday, January 1st.

-According to Zacks, analysts expect that Match Group will report full-year earnings of $3.03 per share for the current year, with EPS estimates ranging from $2.68 to $3.53.
-For the next fiscal year, analysts forecast that the firm will post earnings of $3.42 per share, with EPS estimates ranging from $3.18 to $3.64.
-Zacks’ earnings per share calculations are an average based on a survey of research analysts that cover Match Group.
+On average, analysts expect that Match Group will report full-year earnings of $3.03 per share for the current year, with EPS estimates ranging from $2.68 to $3.53.
+For the next financial year, analysts forecast that the company will post earnings of $3.42 per share, with EPS estimates ranging from $3.18 to $3.64.
+Zacks’ earnings per share averages are an average based on a survey of sell-side research analysts that follow Match Group.

-Match Group (NASDAQ:MTCH – Get Rating) last posted its earnings results on Tuesday, May 3rd.
-The technology company reported $0.60 earnings per share for the quarter, beating analysts’ consensus estimates of $0.57 by $0.03.
+Match Group (NASDAQ:MTCH – Get Rating) last issued its quarterly earnings results on Tuesday, May 3rd.
+The technology company reported $0.60 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.57 by $0.03.
+The business had revenue of $798.63 million for the quarter, compared to analyst estimates of $795.03 million.
 Match Group had a net margin of 9.12% and a negative return on equity of 220.83%.
-The firm had revenue of $798.63 million during the quarter, compared to analyst estimates of $795.03 million.
-During the same period last year, the firm posted $0.57 earnings per share.
 Match Group’s revenue for the quarter was up 19.6% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $0.57 EPS.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Bell Investment Advisors Inc acquired a new stake in shares of Match Group in the 3rd quarter worth $25,000.
-CVA Family Office LLC acquired a new stake in shares of Match Group in the 4th quarter worth $25,000.
-Equitec Proprietary Markets LLC acquired a new stake in shares of Match Group in the 4th quarter worth $25,000.
-MUFG Americas Holdings Corp purchased a new position in shares of Match Group during the 4th quarter worth $25,000.
-Finally, Moors & Cabot Inc. grew its holdings in shares of Match Group by 1,767.1% during the 3rd quarter.
-Moors & Cabot Inc. now owns 25,000 shares of the technology company’s stock worth $27,000 after purchasing an additional 23,661 shares during the period.
-96.11% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently bought and sold shares of the company.
+Bell Investment Advisors Inc purchased a new stake in shares of Match Group in the third quarter valued at approximately $25,000.
+CVA Family Office LLC purchased a new position in Match Group in the fourth quarter worth approximately $25,000.
+Equitec Proprietary Markets LLC purchased a new position in Match Group in the fourth quarter worth approximately $25,000.
+MUFG Americas Holdings Corp purchased a new position in Match Group in the fourth quarter worth approximately $25,000.
+Finally, Moors & Cabot Inc. grew its position in Match Group by 1,767.1% in the third quarter.
+Moors & Cabot Inc. now owns 25,000 shares of the technology company’s stock worth $27,000 after acquiring an additional 23,661 shares during the period.
+Institutional investors and hedge funds own 96.11% of the company’s stock.

 About Match Group (Get Rating)